 Claudio Castagnoli vs. Nigel McGuinness

 Nigel comes out wielding a chair and chases Claudio out of the ring.
 The bell rings and Nigel is all fired up and goes to work on Claudio’s arm.
 Claudio fights back, making sure to sell the arm, but Nigel counters to go back to destroying the arm.
 Tower of London is blocked and Claudio nails a diving European uppercut.
 Claudio takes control, focusing on Nigel’s recently injured biceps.
 Nigel counters into the London Dungeon, but Claudio gets the ropes.
 Claudio applies the London Dungeon himself.
 Nigel attempts a Tower of London off the apron, but Claudio blocks and kicks him into the barricade.
 Nigel blocks a Riccola Bomb and catapults Claudio onto a table.
 They continue to brawl at ringside, with Claudio looking for a count-out victory.
 Nigel returns at the 19 count and angrily hits a hammerlock DDT.
 London Dungeon!
 Claudio uses the referee to escape and flees to ringside.
 Nigel pursues him and they continue to brawl.
 Nigel settles for destroying Claudio’s arm with the London Dungeon on the steel ramp and they are both counted out at 12:58.
 The fans are displeased, but it was fine wrestling match and the non-finish worked within the logic of their story, ***.
-No contest

 -Nigel protests the outcome and challenges Claudio to come back to restart the match.
 Nigel’s request is DENIED!